mblayman/mattlayman.com/content/django-riffs/2022-10-04-accepting-files.md

 That's what we explored.

 ## Files In Django Models

-REMOVE
-As we saw in the models article, model fields in a Django model map to a column in a database table.
-When you want to access the *data* for a model instance,
-Django will pull the data
-from a database row.

-REMOVE
-Dealing with files in models is a bit different.

 While it *is* possible to store file data directly in a database,